netw0rm/atlaskit/packages/ak-field-radio/proposedSpec.md

 ## Notes and questions

-* Is it best to use a `value` prop on the `RadioGroup` wrapper (ala React `select`), or should we expect a `selected`/`checked` property in the `items` prop, which would more closely mirror the HTML spec?
-   * Having `value` will be useful for form validation, so we can simply check the value instead of searching through the children.
 * It would be useful to be able to float repetitive properties up to the wrapper element - e.g. `name`, so that it doesn't need to be specified for each item in the `items` array.